8ball030/ethereal_rust_sdk/readme.md

 - [x] Fully Integrate with Ethereal Websocket API.
 - [x] Implement Read HTTP client for Ethereal REST API.
 - [x] Create example code for using the SDK.
-- [ ] Implement Order posting for Ethereal REST API.
+- [x] Implement Order posting for Ethereal REST API.
+- [ ] Template all other signable apis.
+- [ ] Create abstraction for signable requests.
 - [ ] Create async HTTP client for Ethereal REST API.
 - [ ] Write tests for all modules and functionalities.
 - [ ] Add more examples and documentation.